 If you purchased an individual or family insurance plan outside the online marketplace.
-As long as the plan meets Obamacare's coverage requirements, you can keep it.
+As long as the plan meets District of Columbia’s coverage requirements, you can keep it.
 Or, you may use DC Health Link to compare plans and replace it.
 If you keep your current plan, you won't be eligible for the cost-saving subsidies available for plans purchased through the exchange.

 Be sure to check with your current insurance provider before canceling a health insurance policy; you may have to wait until the end of your current policy year to make a change.

 If you have insurance through an employer.
 As long as you're happy with your plan, you can keep it.
-You're considered covered under Obamacare.
+You're considered covered under the Affordable Care Act.
 On the other hand, if you're not satisfied with the coverage you have, you may be able to switch to an individual plan through DC Health Link.

 Keep in mind that if you buy a plan through the exchange: